gotlougit/arti-sample-projects/README.md

 toy DNS implementation for this purpose.

-- An obfs4 connection checker, which takes in a list of all obfs4 bridges and checks their health, ie, whether they are online or not.
+- An obfs4 connection checker, which takes in a list of all obfs4 bridges and checks their health, ie, whether they are online or not, as well as delivers updates on their statuses, all through a RESTful API

 - A connection checker, which runs on a user's machine to help report whether different ways to connect to the Tor Network work (ie, normal Tor connections, Snowflake Tor connections,